yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-021_Validate_Password_Advice_Button_Functionality.md

 ## 🧪 Test Steps
 1. Open the application
 2. Access the registration page
-3. Click the help/password hints button next to the "Repeat Password" field
+3. Click on the password advice/help button below the "Repeat Password" field

 ---